e-vergo/LeanArchitect/README.md

 # LeanArchitect

+> **Experience Prototype**: This is an experimental fork of [hanwenzhu/LeanArchitect](https://github.com/hanwenzhu/LeanArchitect) exploring enhanced features for Lean blueprint generation.
+Key additions include improved dependency inference, proof-specific dependency tracking, and integration with [Dress](https://github.com/e-vergo/Dress) for artifact generation.
+Changes may be upstreamed once stable.

+---

 **LeanArchitect** is a lightweight Lean 4 library that provides the `@[blueprint]` attribute for marking declarations in mathematical formalization projects.
 It stores metadata about theorems, definitions, and their dependencies without any artifact generation.

 ## Architecture